benbelly/message_passing/readme.md

 primitives.
 Nevertheless, I see a lot of code like this.
-The goal of this library is to demonstrate how one can encapsulate the primitives behind a small set of classes or functions to create a scalable, message-passing concurrency model that supports asynchronous protocols between actors.
+The goal of this library is to demonstrate how one can encapsulate the primitives behind a small set of classes or functions to create a scalable, message-passing concurrency model that supports parallelization and asynchronous protocols between actors.

 The goal is *not* to provide a cross-platform, every possible use, robust for every occasion library.
 It is an example to build from and support